ireapps/pycar/basics/README.md

 You already know the components of programming.
 You have been exercising the reasoning programming relies on for your entire life, probably without even realizing it.
 Programming is just a way to take the logic you already use on a daily basis and express it in a way a computer can understand and act upon.

 Card games and games like tic-tac-toe are classic programming tests because they require you to encapsulate the way you reason about those games in a way a computer can understand.
-So we'll use a card game, solitaire, to talk about some basic programming concepts over in the `basics_notebook`.
+So we'll use a card game, solitaire, to talk about some basic programming concepts over in the [basics_notebook.ipynb](basics_notebook.ipynb).
 Head over there, and then come back here for some reference.

 ## About Python

 Python is a programming language.
 It was created around 1991 by an individual named [Guido van Rossum](https://en.wikipedia.org/wiki/Guido_van_Rossum).

 You may hear others call Python a [scripting language](https://en.wikipedia.org/wiki/Scripting_language).
-You may also hear it called an interpretative language.
+You may also hear it called an ["interpreted"](https://en.wikipedia.org/wiki/Interpreter_(computing)) language.
 In essence, these are interchangeable terms.
 In Python you write programs that are interpreted line by line.
 These programs - or scripts - automate tasks that would otherwise be completed one by one.

 The Python interpreter can be accessed through the command line (terminal, shell, etc).
 On Unix-based (Mac OS) or Linux machines, which come with Python installed by default, you enter the Python interpreter by typing ```python``` followed by the return key.
 On a Windows machine, things are a bit more cumbersome.

 One feature of Python that takes some getting used to is its use of indentation to organize blocks of code.
-One to remember this is to think of creating an outline.
+One way to remember this is to think of creating an outline.
 You have main bullet points and you might have an item indented beneath that relates to something above it.
-In essence, this is python.
+In essence, this is Python.

        the python interpreter reads this line first and takes action and then reads this line and takes action